stefanofa/awesome/TOPICS.md

 *   [shikijs/twoslash](https://github.com/shikijs/twoslash) - You take some Shiki, add a hint of TypeScript compiler, and 🎉 incredible static code samples

+## coolify

+*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku and Netlify that lets you easily deploy static sites, databases, web applications and more than 280 one-click services on your own servers.

+## docker-compose

+*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku and Netlify that lets you easily deploy static sites, databases, web applications and more than 280 one-click services on your own servers.

+## inertiajs

+*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku and Netlify that lets you easily deploy static sites, databases, web applications and more than 280 one-click services on your own servers.

-## couchdb
+## mariadb

-*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
+*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku and Netlify that lets you easily deploy static sites, databases, web applications and more than 280 one-click services on your own servers.

-## minio
+## static-site

-*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
+*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku and Netlify that lets you easily deploy static sites, databases, web applications and more than 280 one-click services on your own servers.

+*   [divriots/jampack](https://github.com/divriots/jampack) - Optimizes static websites for best user experience and best Core Web Vitals scores.

-## mysql-database
+## svelte5

-*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
+*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku and Netlify that lets you easily deploy static sites, databases, web applications and more than 280 one-click services on your own servers.

 ## esrgan